alineccorrea/url-shortener-lambda/README.en.md

 ## Project Setup

 1. Configure AWS.
-2. In the IDE, create two separate projects: CreateUrlLambda and RedirectUrlShortner.
+2. In the IDE, create two separate projects: `CreateUrlLambda` and `RedirectUrlShortner`.
 The projects have been unified here to facilitate the visualization of the functions and access to the projects.
 3. Package the project with Maven: `mvn clean package`.
 4. Deploy Lambda functions and configure the API Gateway.